naomilago/NaomiLago/README.md

 ****

 My name is Naomi Lago and my pronouns are **she/her**.
 I study web development since 2018 and I'm always looking for new ways to improve.
-I'm currently coursing Cyber Defense, an associate degree and I'm passionate about Cybersecurity and Cloud.
+I'm currently undergraduating in Mathematics and working as Data Science Analyst at <a href='https://nestle.com'>Nestlé</a>.
+I'm also interested in Cybersecurity and Cloud.

-🌱 I’m currently studying **Python**, **Pentesting**, and preparing for the **AZ-900** exam.
+🌱 I’m currently studying **Python**, **Data Visualizatin**, **Machine Learning**.

 📫 **You can find me @**